saidradhouani/soajs/README.md

 IMFV does it all for you.
 A simple json configuration and you are done.

-IMFV is based on json schema, support multiple sources with priority, and default values.
+IMFV is based on json schema, supports multiple sources with priority, and default values.

-1. Multi type (string, integer, regex, etc..)
+1. Multi type (string, integer, regex, etc.)
-2. Multi format (email, phone, datetime, alphanumeric, etc..)
+2. Multi format (email, phone, datetime, alphanumeric, etc.)
 3. Complex schema (objects, arrays)
 4. Custom format, type and schemas